brandonnorsworthy/R1Z1/README.md

 -Survival
 <br/>

-Survival version could stem off the BR version but add in a custom subway underground or trading posts/ custom monuments to compensate for the missing Rust Vanilla ones.
+Survival version could stem off the BR version to cut on dev time.
+Would add in a custom subway underground, trading posts/custom monuments to compensate for the missing Rust Vanilla ones, or really whatever.
+Design choices to be made plus ones not listed.

 Design choices to be made:
 <br/>
-•Cargo Ship:
+•Cargo Ship: (Pick One)
 <br/>
- -Turn map into island for Cargo Ship spawn
+ -Turn map into an island for vanilla style Cargo Ship spawn
  <br/>
  -Cut out entrance/exit for Cargo Ship and have it follow the ingame river system
  <br/>
  -Ommit including the Cargo Ship
  <br/>

-•Underwater Labs:
+•Underwater Labs: (Pick One)
 <br/>
  -Hollow out existing lakes and put them in the lakes
  <br/>
- -Turn map into island for Vanilla type spawning
+ -Turn map into an island for Vanilla type spawning of labs
  <br/>

 •Bradley Spawn: